 Most of the time, informal learning will be initiated and conducted by employees themselves, especially in situations where they need to find an ad hoc solution to casual problems.
 Sometimes, they will consult each other for suggestions and other times hoop online for solutions, but it is hard to assume where their guesswork could take them without the proper guidance.

 What the employer has to do is to develop a goal-oriented eLearning strategy for employees to follow, and make sure they know how to close performance gaps without adversely affecting the objectives of the company.
 In the ideal case, he should prepare a list of main learning objectives, and suggest possible activities that could help achieve them.
-In such a situation, a fully equipped learning management system is a great tool to have, especially to help on board the new employees.
+In such a situation, a fully equipped LMS Software is a great tool to have, especially to help on board the new employees.

 - Ensures access to interactive learning materials in case of emergency